MartirisYordenisGuzman/MartirisYordenisGuzman/README.md

 # Hi!!

-I'm Martiris Yordenis Guzman, and I'm on a mission to become a skilled software developer, specializing in web and mobile development.
+I'm Martiris Yordenis Guzman, currently 20 years old and I'm on a mission to become a skilled software developer, specializing in web and mobile development.
 My goal is to be a full-stack developer.
 I have a genuine passion for learning and problem-solving, and I'm excited about the prospect of contributing to innovative projects.

 ## Technologies I use: